gerlov/Project_One/README.md

 -   Use the "Review - Request" and ask someone to review it
 -   If both OK's the code and any merge conflict is fixed
 -   And the MOST RECENT code from main merged together with your code works on YOUR test branch
--   In case of conflicts, contanct the person the conflict arises with and solve the merge.
+-   In case of conflicts, contact the person the conflict arises with and solve the merge.

 Cheers :D